ninchistudios/musicproduction/end-to-end-checklist.md

 ##### Panning

+* Remember that panning automation is almost as important as volume automation.
+Make it more stereo in the most important parts.
-* Kick/snare/bass/vocal in the centre
+* Kick/snare/bass/vocal in the centre.
-* you can smear/widen a part left and right by sidechaining with a < 30ms delay panned opposite
+* you can smear/widen a part left and right by sidechaining with a < 30ms delay panned opposite.
 * Check the mix in mono to verify it will sound ok in the real world.
 Correct lost parts with volume and EQ.
+* Widen the drum overheads during the most excited parts of the track.

 ##### Volume